 A Simple Tool to Drive Accountability and Alignment in an Organization

-When it comes to my team, I regularly speak to my employees about the importance of collective success and the fact that we will only succeed as a team and not as individuals.
-I then explain that the only way to succeed collectively is to ensure that everyone meets their respective commitments and openly communicates when challenges are encountered.
-I have found that this deliberate, open dialogue helps encourage a mindset focussed on teamwork and shared success.
-But how do you hold employees accountable?
-What is it that you as the manager can do to ensure they will do their jobs effectively?
+I regularly speak to my employees about the importance of collective success and the fact that we will only succeed as a team and not as individuals.
+The only way to succeed together is to ensure that everyone meets their respective commitments and openly communicates when challenges arise.
+It’s a commitment I make to them, and that we all need to make to one another.
+Deliberate, open dialogue about issues and challenges helps encourage a mindset focused on teamwork and shared success.
+Once this buy-in occurs, it is far easier to hold people accountable.

 A Basis for Holding Employees Accountable

-Second, by assigning components of your team goals, you are helping to create a sense of teamwork because your employees become aware that others are depending on their individual performance.
+Second, by assigning components of team goals to individuals, you creating a sense of teamwork because your employees recognize that others are depending on their individual performance.
 Should an employee not complete their portion of the team objective, the entire team will collectively not succeed.

 How to Create Accountability with Employees

-With clear, well-documented goals that both you and your employee have agreed upon, you have very objective information by which you can measure your employee’s performance.
-At the end of the year, when it comes time for performance evaluations, you have evidence with which you can assess how your employees did.
+With clear, well-documented goals that both you and your employee have agreed upon, you now have very objective information by which you can measure your employee’s performance.
+At the end of the year, when it comes time for performance evaluations, you have clear targets against which you can measure how your employees did.